-If you have a credit card that earns points, you might be excited to see that you’re earning them on your purchases but still unsure what you’re supposed to actually do with them.
-Earning and redeeming credit card points is easy, once you know how credit card point systems work.
+If you have a credit card that earns points, you might be excited about the potential to gain rewards when you spend, but you may not be certain on how to actually make the most of your points.
+Earning and redeeming credit card points is easy once you know how credit card point systems work.

-Here’s a quick overview of what credit card points are, how to use them and how to maximize the value of your points to get the most for your spending.
+Here’s a quick overview of what credit card points are, how to use them and how to maximize the value of your points to get the most bang for your buck.

 What are credit card points?

 Credit card points are a type of credit card reward.
 Unlike cash back rewards, which yield a percentage of cash back on certain purchases, credit card point systems give you a number of points per dollar spent.

 The point value may differ depending on the type of purchase you make and some credit card issuers change their point system to reward certain purchases more than others on a monthly or quarterly basis.